Picture Frame Backing

 You'll need to use turn buttons or flexi-points to attach them.

-No matter what type of backing you choose, you will need to use some type of hardware to hold the picture frame sandwich together.
+No matter what type of picture frame backing you choose, you will need to use some type of hardware to hold the frame sandwich together.
 I use the Logan flexi-gun shown below, but I started out using washers and screws.

 Whatever your budget, time and desire calls for - it's not hard when it comes to simple picture frame jobs.